stesind/WifiDisplay/README.md

-# VentilationTimerClock
+# WifiDisplay

-A simple timer clock for a home ventilation system.
-Project files are for platform.io.
+A simple Wifi enabled thermometer based on ESP8266 - WeMos D1 Mini.

-It is based on ESP8266 using DHT22 and P channel mosfet.
-Time is synced by NTP.
+Still in development.